 Stained Cartridge Filters

-For your pool to be clean, all other parts of equipment should operate in sync.
-Check your entire pool filtration system, specifically your cartridge filters – they might be filthy, blocked, or in need of replacement.
+All other parts of equipment should operate in sync for your pool to be clean.
+Check your entire pool filtration system, specifically your cartridge filters – they might be filthy, blocked, or need replacement.
 If you see worn or frayed bands, flattened pleats, cracked end caps, or an extremely persistent oiliness to your filter, this could be what’s causing low suction in your pool.

 Soak the cartridge filters in a cleaning solution overnight to clean out all the grease, and make sure the filter is cleaning the water effectively.
 If they remain brown despite this, I recommend replacing them entirely.
 If you use a sand filter, the sand might be old.
 Replace the sand.